statpascal/emul99/readme.txt

 Keys are mapped to a standard PC keyboard.
 The function key of the TI 99 keyboard is reached by the right menu key (left of the right control key).
 Alpha Lock is switched off and cannot be activated, but a similar effect can be obtained by using Caps-Lock on the PC keyboard.
 The first joystick is mapped to the keys 4, 6, 8 and 2 in the numeric pad (with NumLock enabled) and the left "Alt" key is the fire button.
 These mappings are defined in the file "ti99.pas" and can only be changed by editing the source file.

+Four function keys are used to change the execution speed of the simulated
+system:

+F5 - restore CPU frequency to value in configuration file (default 3 MHz) F6 - set frequency to 1 GHz (resulting in maximum speed as current systems
+     will not be able to actually achieve this)
+F7 - decrease CPU frequency by 1 MHz
+F8 - increate CPU frequency by 1 MHz

 TiPi